And by the way, Rush continues to rest very comfortably in the hospital in Honolulu this afternoon or this morning.

 But could you tell me how I can remain senator from North Carolina and vote against them?

-He said, because if I vote against the crop subsidies, they're gonna run me out of town and they're gonna put in somebody worse than I am.
+He said, because if I vote against the crop subsidies, they're going to run me out of town and they're going to put in somebody worse than I am.

-And that that was kind of a a uh a a revolution to me, a revelation to me, because you have to ask the question, is it reasonable for us to expect a politician to do what he considers to be political suicide?
+And that was kind of a revelation to me, a revelation to me, because you have to ask the question, is it reasonable for us to expect a politician to do what he considers to be political suicide?

 And I say, no, it's not reasonable for us to expect a politician to commit political suicide.